zyaj/Animations-with-the-suntans-model/README.md

 2. idealized-vertical-coordinates-internal-seiche.gif: simulates the internal seiche with free surface oscillations applying the new generalized vertical coordinates.
 The top layers apply z-level coordinate to simulate free surface ocsillations and mixing layer, isopycnal coodinate is applied in the interior layers as a moving mesh with density field, and sigma coordinate is used to smoothly resolve bed slope.

 3. iwavebreaking.gif: simulates how internal waves breaks when shoaling on a bed slope with variational moving mesh.
+Top: density field, bottom: vorticity field and moving mesh (black line).

 4. iwavebreakingwithgravitycurrents.gif: simulates how incoming internal waves interacts with dense flow released on the bed slope.
+Top: density field, bottom: vorticity field and moving mesh (black line).

 5. lockexchange.gif: simulates how dense and light fluid interacts when released in a closed tank.
+Top: density field, bottom: vorticity field and moving mesh (black line).

 All rights reserved.